chainer/chainer/docs/source/performance.rst

 You can utilize multiple GPUs to make the training process faster.

-For data parallelism, you can use :class:`chainer.training.updaters.ParallelUpdater` instead of :class:`chainer.training.updaters.StandardUpdater`.
+For data parallelism, you can use :class:`chainer.training.updaters.ParallelUpdater` or :class:`chainer.training.updaters.MultiprocessParallelUpdater` instead of :class:`chainer.training.updaters.StandardUpdater`.
 For model parallelism, you need to manually transfer each :class:`chainer.Link` in your model to each device.

 See :doc:`guides/gpu` for the working examples of each case.